 Atripla is an anti-HIV drug manufactured by Gilead that contains an older version of tenofovir (TDF).
-It has been linked to a higher risk of bone loss, osteoporosis, kidney injury, and other severe side effects.
+It has been linked to a higher risk of bone loss, osteoporosis, tooth decay, kidney injury, and other severe side effects.

 HIV Drug Lawsuits

 Lawsuits have been filed against Gilead by people who accuse the drug-maker of intentionally failing to warn about severe kidney, tooth, and bone side effects of a high-dose version of tenofovir in its HIV drugs.

 The lawsuits claim that Gilead knew about the risks in 2001, and quickly developed and tested a lower-dose version of tenofovir with a lower risk of side effects.
 Instead of immediately releasing the safer drug, Gilead continued to sell the older drug to maximize profits.